curtcox/Mergrave/test_plan.md

 ## Unit

-- Returns a cached result without invoking any tools or recursion when an exact cache hit exists.
 - Skips all AI/tool work when a prior “no AI needed” decision is recorded for the same normalized input.
 - When a tool response contains executable code with a “run” directive, executes it and returns the program output.
 - Strips or masks inputs tagged as IP before any model or tool invocation.